prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 appearance.
 It may also provide additional methods (e.g. onClick(), onChange(), ...) as necessary.
-All the fields of the Python subclass are directly available to the React class as attributes of ``this.props``
+All the fields of the Python subclass are directly available to the React class as attributes of ``this.props`` except that React converts any underscores in attribute names to camelcase.
+For example ``self.foo_bar`` in python becomes ``this.props.fooBar`` in React.

 Examples